EBI-BioModels/write-rest-api-manual/README.md

 ## uploading files
-Update the variable `FILES_DIR` in the script to the path where your model files are located.
-Both absolute and relative path perfectly work.
+Update the variable `FILES_DIR` in the `cmd.sh` script to the path where your model files are located.
+Both absolute and relative path perfectly work. <strong>Make sure the names of all files match with the names defined in the `submission-metadata.json` file, otherwise the process will definitely fail.

 ## input file: submission-metadata.json
 A copy of the input file like `submission-metadata.json` is downloaded from BioModels.
 When viewing an individual model in BioModels in JSON format, we can hit, for example, `https://wwwdev.ebi.ac.uk/biomodels/MODEL1703310000?format=json` in on the dev instance.